mohammadll/lets-learn-KIC/09-kong-ingress-acl-plugin/README.md

     kubectl apply -f user-kong-consumer.yml

 Uncomment `annotations` and `konghq.com/plugins: 'app-jwt'` in `echo-app.yml` and then apply `echo-app.yml`. so now if you type `curl -i $PROXY_IP/lemon` or `curl -i $PROXY_IP/lime`, You'll receive `401 Unauthorized` response code

+## Provision JWT credentials

+Go to https://jwt.io/ and choose `rsa256` as your `Algorithm`. then replace its `payload` with the below content:

+    {
+      "iss": "admin-issuer"
+    }
+Save your token:

+    export ADMIN_JWT=ey....
+Create a secret fot admin_jwt:

+    kubectl create secret \
+    generic admin-jwt  \
+    --from-literal=kongCredType=jwt  \
+    --from-literal=key="admin-issuer" \
+    --from-literal=secret="admin-issuer" \
+    --from-literal=algorithm=RS256 \
+    --from-literal=rsa_public_key="-----BEGIN PUBLIC KEY-----
+    REPLACE YOUR OWN RSA PUBLIC KEY HERE
+     -----END PUBLIC KEY-----"
+You can find public-key when you choose `rsa256` Algorithm do the same for normal user but replace `admin-issuer` with `user-issuer`